dullroar/ten-steps-to-linux-survival/README.md

     2 ?
 00:00:00 kthreadd
     3 ?
 00:00:00   ksoftirqd/0
     5 ?
 00:00:00   kworker/0:0H
     7 ?
-00:00:19   rcu_sched
+00:00:06   rcu_sched
     8 ?
-00:00:04   rcuos/0
+00:00:02   rcuos/0
     9 ?
-00:00:09   rcuos/1
+00:00:01   rcuos/1
    10 ?
-00:00:07   rcuos/2
+00:00:03   rcuos/2
+   11 ?
+00:00:01   rcuos/3
+   12 ?
+00:00:00   rcuos/4
+   13 ?
+00:00:00   rcuos/5
+   14 ?
+00:00:00   rcuos/6
+   15 ?
+00:00:00   rcuos/7
+   16 ?
+00:00:00   rcu_bh
+   17 ?
+00:00:00   rcuob/0
+   18 ?
+00:00:00   rcuob/1
+   19 ?
+00:00:00   rcuob/2
+   20 ?
+00:00:00   rcuob/3
+   21 ?
+00:00:00   rcuob/4
+   22 ?
+00:00:00   rcuob/5
+   23 ?
+00:00:00   rcuob/6
+   24 ?
+00:00:00   rcuob/7
 ...and so on...
 ```

+All such blocks have been normalized to only show a maximum of 80x24 characters.
+This is intentional.
+While most modern "UNIX" systems and terminal windows like `ssh` can handle any geometry, there are still systems and situations where you get the same terminal size that your grandfather would've used.
+It is best to learn how to deal with these by using `less`, redirection and the like.

-**Note:** The examples in this book typically show something like `~ $` before the command, or `#` (when logged in as root) or `%` (when running under `csh`).
+**Note:** The examples in this book typically show something like `~ $` before the command, or `~ #` (when logged in as root) or `%` (when running under `csh`).
 These "command prompts" are set in `bash` via the [`PS1` environment variable](https://www.linux.com/learn/docs/ldp/443-bash-prompt-howto) and are not meant to be typed in as part of the command.

 Acknowledgments
 ---------------

 Thanks to Ken Astl for reading an early draft of this book.
+Thanks to my wife Leslie for putting up with me while I obsessed over it.

 Some History
 ============